-The journey by train from Surat Thani to Nakhon Pathom takes from 9 to 13 hours depending upon which train you take and any delays on the line.
+The journey by train from Surat Thani to Nakhon Pathom is scheduled to take from 9 to 12 hours depending upon which train service you use.

 Train Times from Surat Thani to Nakhon Pathom

-There are 10 daily direct train services from Surat Thani to Nakhon Pathom.
+There are 9 direct train services a day from Surat Thani to Nakhon Pathom.

 |Train||Surat Thani||Nakhon Pathom||Service|